 Hell Canyon Trail—A 5.5-mile (8.8 km) trail traversing Hell Canyon.

-Kids at Wind Cave and Jewel Cave
+Kids and Pets at Wind Cave and Jewel Cave

 Earn a Junior Ranger Badge at both Wind Cave National Park and Jewel Cave National Monument.
-Cave tours aren’t required to earn a Junior Ranger Badge but kids need to attend a ranger program.
+Cave tours aren’t required to earn a Junior Ranger Badge, but kids need to attend a ranger program.

-BARK program
+BARK Program

 Wind Cave National Park and Jewel Cave National Monument welcome pets as long as they practice the principles of the BARK program.
+Pets are not allowed on cave tours.

 B–Bag waste and dispose of it in the trash